-It took Kevin Ollie just 70 games as a collegiate head basketball coach to join the elite of the profession --- those who have won an NCAA championship.
+It took Ollie just 70 games to join the elite of the profession --- those who have won an NCAA championship.

-In just his second season as the head basketball coach at the University of Connecticut and only his fourth year in coaching since retiring from the NBA, Ollie firmly established himself as one of the rising young coaching stars in the college game by guiding the Huskies to a 32-8 season in 2013-14 and the NCAA title, defeating Kentucky, 60-54, in the tourney's championship game at AT&T Stadium in Arlington, Texas.
+In just his second season as UConn's head basketball coach and only his fourth year in coaching since retiring from the NBA, Ollie firmly established himself in the college game by guiding the Huskies to a 32-8 season in 2013-14 and the NCAA title, defeating Kentucky, 60-54, in the tourney's championship game at AT&T Stadium in Arlington, Texas.

-Despite a roster depleted by transfers and early NBA entrants, Ollie guided the Huskies to a 20-victory season, a feat no other UConn coach had ever accomplished in his first year.
+Despite a roster depleted by transfers and early NBA entrants, Ollie surprised the experts by guiding the Huskies to a 20-victory season (20-10), a feat no other UConn coach had ever accomplished in his first year.

-The Huskies finished 20-10, extending UConn's streak of 20-win seasons to three straight, five in the last six years, and 14 in the last 16 years, as well as extending its streak of winning seasons to 26 in a row.
-UConn posted a 10-8 mark in the difficult Big East Conference.
+The Huskies also posted a 10-8 mark in the difficult Big East Conference.
 At season's end, Ollie's efforts were recognized by Collegeinsider.com, which selected him to receive its Ben Jobe National Coach of the Year Award, given to the top Division I minority coach.

-On Dec.
-29, 2012, less than a dozen games into his first season as head coach, Ollie was awarded a new contract that will run through at least the 2017-18 season.
+Less than a dozen games into his first season as head coach, Ollie was awarded a five-year contract.
+Following his second season in 2013-14, he spurned interest from several NBA teams to sign another new contract with UConn that runs through May, 2019.

 "After 13 years in the NBA, Kevin's got a PhD in basketball," Calhoun said as he passed the torch to his former point guard.
 "He's a great basketball man and an even better person.
 I'm very proud of him."

-Ollie made that same decision about UConn more than 20 years ago, coming out of Crenshaw High School in Los Angeles.
-Playing on some of Calhoun's finest teams during the mid-1990s, Ollie was a four-year starting point guard and a two-time captain.
+Coming out of Crenshaw High School in Los Angeles, Ollie played on some of Calhoun's finest teams during the mid-1990s, as a four-year starting point guard and a two-time captain.

 He played in 124 games for the Huskies, averaging 6.7 points and 5.0 assists.
 A third team All-Big East pick, his 619 assist total still ranks third on UConn's all-time list.
 He graduated in 1995 with a degree in Communications.